Skip to main content

 Where AI helps inside engineering work

-The typical use cases are repetitive implementation, scaffolding, refactoring support, and early-stage exploration.
-These are areas where speed matters more than originality, and where the output can be reviewed directly against patterns the team already knows.
+The places where it tends to earn its keep are repetitive implementation, scaffolding, refactoring support, and early-stage exploration.
+These are the areas where speed matters more than originality, and where the output can be checked directly against patterns the team already knows.

+Rapid generation is what makes AI useful, and it is the same thing that makes it dangerous the moment the output gets treated as authoritative.
 In production, the question that matters is whether every change passed through a named technical owner who understands the system well enough to take responsibility for it.
-Whether AI was involved is secondary.
+Whether AI was involved in writing the change sits well below that question.

 Where the work actually lands